frida/frida-website/_docs/troubleshooting.md

 sudo sysctl kernel.yama.ptrace_scope=0
 {% endhighlight %}

+This could also be [due to Magisk Hide](https://github.com/frida/frida/issues/824#issuecomment-479664290).
+Try disabling it and rebooting before running your command.

 ## Failed to spawn: unexpected error while spawning child process 'XXX' (task_for_pid returned '(os/kern) failure')

 On macOS this probably means that you did't properly sign Frida or that there